Harmonic Mean Calculator

 • A car travels at 60 km/h for the first 10 km and 40 km/h for the next 10 km.
 The average speed is the harmonic mean of 60 and 40, which is 48 km/h.

-• You invest $1000 in a stock with a P/E of 20 and $1000 in another with a P/E of 30.
+• You invest $1000 in a stock with a P/E of 20 and another $1000 in a stock with a P/E of 30.
 The average P/E of your portfolio is the harmonic mean of 20 and 30, which is 24.

 Common Misconceptions and Correct Methods

-• Using arithmetic mean for rates.
+• Confusing harmonic and arithmetic means for rates.

-• Understanding its sensitivity to small numbers.
+• Ignoring the harmonic mean's sensitivity to small numbers.

-Arithmetic vs. Harmonic Mean
+Arithmetic vs. Harmonic Mean for Rates

-• Wrong: To find the average speed for a trip to a store at 30 mph and back at 60 mph, calculating (30+60)/2 = 45 mph is incorrect.
+• Wrong: To find the average speed for a trip to a store at 30 mph and back at 60 mph, calculating (30 + 60) / 2 = 45 mph is incorrect because the time spent at each speed is different.

-• Correct: The distance is the same, so we average the speeds using the harmonic mean.
+• Correct: Since the distance is constant for both parts of the trip, we must use the harmonic mean to average the speeds.
 H = 2 / (1/30 + 1/60) = 2 / (0.05) = 40 mph.
 The true average speed is 40 mph.

 Sensitivity to Low Values